Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 See more trip photos here.

-Tombstone Peak by Mount Spickard
+Climbing Tombstone Peak by Mount Spickard

-From the notch, I dropped 10′ to go around the southwest peak.
-But I couldn’t find a better way to the summit ridge without dropping steeply into the broad south gully.
-So, I went straight and weaved through the cliffs over high exposure.
+From the notch, I dropped several feet to bypass the southwest peak.
+I couldn’t find a better way to the summit ridge without dropping steeply into the gully.
+So, I went straight up and weaved through cliffs with high exposure.
+After a few minutes on the southwest peak, I traversed 200 feet over slabs on milder terrain to the northeast.
+A short, narrow gully then put me at the top of the summit.

 Scoping out Tombstone Peak's southwest ridge